In this Article

 - The spitting up through the nose happens regularly.

 - The spit-up contains weird colours or even blood.

 - Your child spits up a lot and isn’t gaining weight properly.

 - Your baby cannot suck or swallow milk properly.

 - Your little one starts crying each time after spitting up.

 Seeing a baby spit up milk through the nose could be bothersome.
-However, there is no need to fret about it as most of the times, this condition fades away with time.
-Make sure you burp your child after every feed and follow the right tips to reduce the spit up.
-Very soon, he will be able to keep his food down and he will be a healthy child.
+However, there is no need to fret about it as most of the times this condition fades away with time.
+Make sure you burp your child after every feed and follow the right tips to reduce the spit-up.
+Very soon, he will be able to keep his food down, and he will grow up to be a healthy child.

 Also Read: Benefits and Drawbacks of Cup Feeding